Case Studies| Animal Shelter, Plan to Scan, Veterinarian Awareness

 - Because of his microchip, Koji the cat was able to come back to his family in Leicester, UK, after two years missing.

-- Halesowen, UK, cat Tibby was found five miles away from the home he’d gone missing from months before.
+- Halesowen, England cat Tibby was found five miles away from the home he’d gone missing from months before.
 A man who looked after Tibby outdoors brought him to a rescue center to be rehomed, and his family was finally identified thanks to a scan of his microchip.

 - Black cat Kitty, who is deaf, was missing from her home since 2007 when she was finally identified through her microchip in summer 2020.
 Her family was stunned to learn she was still alive, and grateful for the lasting power of a microchip.